abmaeld/abotforlol/README.md

 # Um (a) bot para (for) League of Legends

 aviso: Esse bot é um projeto de programação que fiz por conta própria, nunca lucrei nem irei lucrar com isso.
-Não vou postar ou commitar esse código de forma alguma.
-Além de ser uma ser uma provável violação do TOS, me causaria problema =).
 Esta é apenas a documentação de um projeto paralelo que pensei que valeria a pena.

 disclaimer: This bot is a fun programming project, i never made profit of it and never will.
-Also, i will not post or commit the bot code no matter what.
 This is just the documentation of a sideproject i thought it was worthy.

 ## description